eventide-project/pg-stats/README.md

 ## Installation

-PG Stats can be installed either as a Ruby Gem or can simply be cloned from this repository.
+PG Stats can be installed either as a Ruby Gem or can simply be downloaded from this repository.

 ### Git Clone